-U.S. DEPARTMENT OF HOUSING AND URBAN DEVELOPMENT WASHINGTON, DC 20410-1000 nnot take full sion of the V responsibilities for these reviews themselves.
-Responsible Entities and HUD should use the RE/HUD Vorksheet. Αi rport Ha zards (CEST and EA) - PARTNER ht tps://www v.hudexchange.info/environmental-review/airport-hazards 1.
-To ensure compatible land use development, you must determine your site's proximity to cive military airports.
-Is your project within 15,000 feet of a military airport or 2,500 feet of a ciairport? ⊠No → If the RE/HUD agrees with this recommendation, the review is in compliance with this section.
+Attachment 1 Airport Hazards Partner Worksheet and Airport Hazards Map not take full sion of the W responsibilities for these reviews themselves.
+Responsible Entities and HUD should use the RE/HUD Vorksheet. Αi rport Haz zards (CEST and EA) - PARTNER ht 1 tps://www .hudexchange.info/environmental-review/airport-hazards 1.
+To ensure compatible land use development, you must determine your site's proximity to ci military airports.
+Is your project within 15,000 feet of a military airport or 2,500 feet of a airport? ⊠No → If the RE/HUD agrees with this recommendation, the review is in compliance with this section.
 Continue to the Worksheet Summary below.
 Provide a map showing that the site is not within the applicable distances to a military or civilian airport. □Yes → Continue to Question 2.
-2. Is your pr Zone (APZ Is your project located within a Runway Potential Zone/Clear Zone (RPZ/CZ) or Accident Potential Zone (APZ)? □Yes, pro oject is in an APZ -> Continue to Question 3. □Yes, pro eject is an RPZ/CZ $\rightarrow$ Project cannot proceed at this location. □No, proj ject is not within an APZ or RPZ/CZ Coi the RE/HUD agrees with this recommendation, the review is in compliance with this section.
+2. Is your project located within a Runway Potential Zone/Clear Zone (RPZ/CZ) or Accident Potential Zone (APZ)? \square Yes, project is in an APZ \rightarrow Continue to Question 3. ject is in an APZ → Continue to Question 3. \Box Yes, project is an RPZ/CZ \Rightarrow Project cannot proceed at this location. □No, project is not within an APZ or RPZ/CZ Cor the RE/HUD agrees with this recommendation, the review is in compliance with this section.
 In tinue to the Worksheet Summary below.
 Continue to the Worksheet Summary below.
-Ovide a map showing that the site is not within either zone.
-3. Is the pro ject in conformance with DOD guidelines for APZ? □Yes, pro ject is consistent with DOD guidelines without further action.
-Coi he RE/HUD agrees with this recommendation, the review is in compliance with this section. ntinue to the Worksheet Summary below.
-Provide any documentation supporting this termination. □No, the project cannot be brought into conformance with DOD guidelines and has not been
+It within either zone.
+3. Is the project in conformance with DOD guidelines for APZ? ☐Yes, project is consistent with DOD guidelines without further action. - ne RE/HUD agrees with this recommendation, the review is in compliance with this section. ntinue to the Worksheet Summary below.
+Provide any documentation supporting this rermination.